 To understand the nature of a back disc protrusion, it helps to compare it to similar disc conditions, including the following:

 - Herniated disc – a tear in the outer wall of an intervertebral disc allows the inner gel-like core to escape into the area surrounding the disc.

 - Back disc protrusion – a smaller version of a bulging disc.
-The disc is still intact, but a lessor percentage of the disc’s total circumference sags into the central vertebral canal.
-Ironically, when a smaller percentage of the disc bulges, the protrusion often extends further into the vertebral canal making impingement upon nerve roots or the spinal cord more likely.
+The disc is still intact, but a lower percentage of the disc’s total circumference sags into the central vertebral canal.
+Ironically, when a smaller percentage of the disc bulges, the protrusion often extends further into the vertebral canal, making impingement upon nerve roots or the spinal cord more likely.

 It should be noted that, in all of the above conditions, pain is a result of nerve compression.
-Therefore, the objective of treatment is to reduce that compression, therefore reducing symptoms.
-In addition to pain, there are other serious symptoms to consider, depending on the exact location of the disc protrusion, including:
+Therefore, the objective of treatment is to reduce that compression, thereby reducing symptoms.
+In addition to pain, there are other serious symptoms to consider, which depend on the exact location of the disc protrusion.
+Locations of disc protrusions include:

 - Thoracic disc protrusion – the thoracic vertebrae are in the middle back; causing pain surrounding the rib cage or abdomen

 If you want more information about back disc protrusion or procedures aimed at relieving pressure on pinched nerves, contact the experts at Laser Spine Institute.
-Laser Spine Institute is at the forefront of minimally invasive endoscopic technology and has helped tens of thousands of people.
-Laser Spine Institute provides a complimentary review of your MRI or CT scan.
+Laser Spine Institute is at the forefront of minimally invasive technology and has helped tens of thousands of people.
+We can provide you with a complimentary review of your MRI or CT scan.